-- The extent to which divisions under the jurisdiction of SCPA are in compliance with the wellness policy; - The extent to which SCPA's wellness policy compares to the Alliance for a Healthier Generations model wellness policy; and - A description of the progress made in attaining the goals of SCPA's wellness policy.
+- The extent to which divisions under the jurisdiction of SCPA are following the wellness policy. - The extent to which SCPA's wellness policy compares to the Alliance for a Healthier Generations model wellness policy; and - A description of the progress made in attaining the goals of SCPA's wellness policy.